Emotional effects

 • feeling dizzy

 You might feel worried all the time, tired, unable to concentrate and irritable.
-You might also have poor sleep.
+You might also not be sleeping well.
 Anxiety can lead to unhelpful thinking patterns when you focus on negative things.

 Breathlessness can often cause anxiety and feelings of panic.
 If you are anxious, this can make the feeling of breathlessness stronger.
-In turn, this leads to more anxiety.
+This can then lead to more anxiety.

 You cannot stop anxiety from happening.
 It is your brain’s automatic survival mechanism (an automatic feeling to help you survive in a dangerous or unpleasant situation).
 What matters is learning how to respond to anxiety helpfully, so that it does not become overwhelming.